garden-io/garden/docs/reference/commands.md

 **Update secrets in Garden Cloud**

 Update secrets in Garden Cloud.
-You can update the secrets by either specifying secret ID or secret name.
+You can update the secrets by either specifying secret name or secret ID.
+When updating by name, the behavior is upsert (existing secrets are updated while missing secrets are created).

+If you have multiple secrets with same name across different environments and users, specify the environment and user id using `--scope-to-env` and `--scope-to-user-id` flags.

+When you want to update the secrets by ID, use the `--update-by-id` flag.
 To get the IDs of the secrets you want to update, run the `garden cloud secrets list` command.

-When you want to update the secrets by name, use the `--update-by-name` flag.
-If you have multiple secrets with same name across different environments and users, specify the environment and user id scope using `--scope-to-env` and `--scope-to-user-id` flags.

 Examples:
-    garden cloud secrets update <ID 1>=somevalue <ID 2>=somevalue2 # update two secret values with the given IDs. garden cloud secrets update MY_SECRET=somevalue MY_SECRET_2=somevalue2 --update-by-name # update two secret values with the given names. garden cloud secrets update MY_SECRET=somevalue MY_SECRET_2=somevalue2 --update-by-name --scope-to-env local # update two secret values with the given names for the environment local. garden cloud secrets update MY_SECRET=somevalue MY_SECRET_2=somevalue2 --update-by-name --scope-to-env local --scope-to-user-id <user-id> # update two secret values with the given names for the environment local and specified user id.
+    garden cloud secrets update MY_SECRET=foo MY_SECRET_2=bar # update two secret values with the given names. garden cloud secrets update MY_SECRET=foo MY_SECRET_2=bar --scope-to-env local --scope-to-user-id <user-id> # update two secret values with the given names for the environment local and specified user id. garden cloud secrets update <ID 1>=foo <ID 2>=bar --update-by-id # update two secret values with the given IDs.

 #### Usage